Undergraduate Programme

 Group 2

-A) Applied Nutrition
+A) Nutrition and Dietetics

 Ayurvedic Nutrition and Dietetics